Application

 Read the FAQ page for more detailed information.

-Please note that if you need an original copy of your letter of acceptance for the visa application procedure, we will mail it to you after receiving your request, via an international shipping company (UPS, Fedex or DHL depending on the country).
-All costs will be at your own expense.
+Please note that if you require an original copy of your acceptance letter for visa application, we will dispatch it upon receiving your request, through an international courier service (UPS, Fedex, or DHL, depending on the destination country).
+You will bear all associated shipping costs.

-ln any case, you must send your request for an original letter of acceptance before July 1st.
+Regardless, ensure you submit your request for the original acceptance letter by July 1st.

-For students who are registered at Université PSL : Université PSL guide
+If you are registered at Université PSL, refer to the : Université PSL guide

-For students who are registered at Université de Paris : Université de Paris guide
+If you are registered at Université Paris Cité, refer to the : Université Paris Cité guide

-For students who are registered at the Arts & Métiers,, Institute of Technology you can contact: admissions@ensam.eu
+If you are registered at the Arts & Métiers Institute of Technology, please contact: admissions@ensam.eu

 Scholarships